 The Federal Reserve intends to keep the fed funds rate between zero and 0.25% until 2023.
 Some investors might not want to invest in fixed-income securities when rates are so low.
 After all, investors want a higher rate, right?

-Because fixed income investments pay interest, many investors look for securities that offer the highest yields (the income return of an investment), meaning that some investors will try to time the market.
+Because fixed-income investments pay interest, many investors look for securities that offer the highest yields (the income return of an investment), meaning that some investors will try to time the market.
 For example, they might wait for the Federal Reserve to hike interest rates before jumping in to invest.
-But such hesitation comes at a cost: if speculative efforts to time the market don’t work out, meaning that the expected yield doesn’t appear, then investors may have missed out on income opportunities.
-(If you’re unfamiliar with the basics of fixed income investing, please refer to this recent primer).
+But if speculative efforts to time the market don’t work out, meaning that the expected yield doesn’t appear, then investors may have missed out on income opportunities.
+(If you’re unfamiliar with the basics of fixed-income investing, see this recent primer.)

-For example, suppose you have the opportunity to invest $100,000 into a fixed income security yielding 3% annually, with a maturity date 10 years from the time of purchase.
-And for simplicity’s sake, we’ll assume no compounding of interest.
+For example, suppose you have the opportunity to invest $100,000 into a fixed-income security yielding 3% annually, with a maturity date 10 years from the time of purchase.
+And for simplicity’s sake, we’ll assume no compound interest.

 for thinkMoney ®

 Content Marketing Awards 2016

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

 Investments in fixed income products are subject to liquidity (or market) risk, interest rate risk (bonds ordinarily decline in price when interest rates rise and rise in price when interest rates fall), financial (or credit) risk, inflation (or purchasing power) risk and special tax liabilities.
 May be worth less than the original cost upon redemption.